ElijahTyler/Template-pedia/README.md

 ## Setup

-1. main.py : Anywhere you see the word "template" is where you add your own URL, class name, variable name etc.
+1. main.py : Change the CURRENT_CLASS variable to the class name of the element you are searching for.
+The default search method is by class.
+Alternatively, you can search by xpath (example is in main.py) for your chosen element.
 2. TemplateListings.py : You can declare as many attributes as you see fit for whatever data you're scraping.
 The file comes preloaded with three slots.
 3. TemplateData.py : Make sure that your attributes in TemplateListings.py are all accounted for when creating a TemplateData object.